mclausen/mclausen.github.oldblog/_posts/2016-01-16-handling-model-interaction.md

 The last thing we'll do before returning OK, is executing our command.

 ## Creating the RavenApiController
 The implemetation for the our `RavenApiController`is pretty simple.
-Bassically what we do is that we are enabling the developer to resolve the requested command.
+Basically what we do is that we are enabling the developer to resolve the requested command.
 However we need to pay attention to memory management.
-The rule of thumb, is that whenever you resolve something from the container, you must release it again.
+The rule of thumb, is that whenever you resolve something from the container we must manually release it again.
 With this in mind, we need have a `ISet<object>` where we can collect our resolved commands.
 When our controller is disposed, we make sure that be release the things we have used.

 {% highlight csharp linenos %}
 public class RavenApiController : ApiController